relictgit/neovim-from-scratch/README.md

 # neovim-from-scratch
 setting up the neovim editor to behave like an IDE and more

-clone the repo with the following command
+clone the repo without changing the contents of it inside github with the following command:
 ```
 if [ -d ~/.config/nvim ]; then
     git clone https://github.com/relictgit/neovim-from-scratch.git ~/.config/nvim